Text-to-3D Generation using Jensen-Shannon Score Distillation: Introduction

 \section{Introduction}

 Text-to-3D generation has become an impactful and leading research field in computer vision, contributing to various applications.
 Creating high-quality 3D content with view consistency and diversity is resource-intensive, making automated 3D generation a crucial research goal.
-The developments in the neural radiance field representation \cite{glnerf, nerf} and multimodal latent diffusion models (LDM) \cite{sd, controlnet}, have driven substantial advancements in generating imaginative 3D content from text prompts \cite{sdi, luciddreamer}.
+The developments in the neural radiance field \cite{glnerf, nerf}, Gaussian splatting~\cite{gs, half_gs}, and multimodal latent diffusion models (LDM) \cite{sd, controlnet}, have driven substantial advancements in generating imaginative 3D content from text prompts \cite{sdi, luciddreamer}.

 A straightforward but expensive approach to generating 3D assets given a single text prompt is to train a large-scale generative model on a large-scale 3D shape dataset.
 Another approach is to learn 3D assets by distilling from a large pre-trained model.
 Score distillation sampling (SDS) utilizes a pre-trained model to learn a neural network (particle), which can synthesize different views of an object \cite{sds}.
-SDS optimizes a KL divergence~\cite{kld} (KLD) between Gaussian distributions in the forward and backward process in LDM.
+SDS optimizes a KL divergence~\cite{kld} (KLD) between Gaussian distributions in the forward and backward processes in LDM.
 Owing to the integration of a 2D pre-trained model, optimizing the KLD leads to an improved 3D representation with more consistent views.

-Nevertheless, as highlighted in \cite{vsd, asd, sdi}, SDS tends to produce 3D assets that are over-saturated, over-smoothed, and lack diversity.
+Nevertheless, as highlighted in \cite{vsd, asd, sdi}, SDS tends to produce 3D assets that are oversaturating, oversmoothing, and lack diversity.
 Other existing approaches aim to produce higher quality 3D assets by utilizing variational score distillation \cite{vsd, asd}, multi-stage training strategies \cite{vp3d, scaledreamer, jointdreamer}.
 However, those methods are highly costly in computation, which requires fine-tuning pre-trained models or performing mesh extraction or texture fine-tuning.